AHMED11178/Simple-Html-Page/README.md

-A student forum site where students ask questions and answer each other
+A student forum site where students ask questions and answer each other.